usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.2.4 PIV Unique Identifiers {#s-4-2-4}

-A cardholder is authenticated through identification and authentication (I&A) using the PIV Card (and its identifier) in authentication mechanisms described in [Section 6](authentication.md#s-6).
+A cardholder is authenticated using the PIV Card (and its identifier) in authentication mechanisms described in [Section 6](authentication.md#s-6).
 The authenticated identity MAY then be used as the basis for making authorization decisions.
 Unique identifiers for both authentication and authorization are provided in this Standard in order to uniquely identify the cardholder.
 The two types of